-There has always been a confusion between Kindergarten and Montessori style of learning.
-Even though both are different styles of learning, parents have been in a dilemma while choosing between the two for decades.
+There has always been confusion between Kindergarten and Montessori styles of learning.
+Parents are always in a dilemma while choosing between the two.
 And why shouldn’t you be worried?
-After all it’s a question about the future of your child, right?
-This is exactly why; we decided to give you a detailed explanation on the two styles or rather methods of learning and education so that your worries can be gone for good!
+After all, it’s a question about the future of your child, right?
+This is exactly why we decided to give you a detailed explanation.
+On the two styles or rather methods of learning and education so that your worries can be gone for good!

-- Learning Pace: In a Kindergarten setup, the child is expected to learn at a similar pace as the other students or they are considered to fall behind or lag skills.
-In Montessori style setup, the children are allowed to learn at their own pace and take their own time to learn each skill.
-Hence, the pressure to perform remains lesser in Montessori setup of learning.
+In a Montessori style setup, the children are allowed to learn at their own pace and time to learn each skill.
+Hence, the pressure to perform remains lesser in the Montessori setup of learning.

-- Classroom Environment: Traditional Kindergarten style classes are designed keeping the teacher in mind and as the focus.
+Traditional Kindergarten style classes are designed keeping the teacher in mind as the focus.
 Whereas the Montessori classrooms are designed after child behavior observations and keeping the child as the main focus.
 This allows individual and focused learning.

-- Love for learning: Kindergarten style of learning believes in standardized test performance and grading system whereas Montessori style of learning is designed to appeal to the child’s inner quest for knowledge, the will to learn which makes children love learning.
+Kindergarten style of learning believes in standardized test performance and grading system.
+Whereas the Montessori style of learning is designed to appeal to the child’s inner quest for knowledge, and the will to learn which makes children love learning.

 There are various differences between the two styles of learning and both have their own pros and cons.
 As parents, we have to decide which one is correct for the child.
-You need to carefully observe your child and his/her requirements to decide one of these.
-This is because each child is different and while one is perfect for Kindergarten, other would be outstanding for Montessori, simply because children learn differently and respond differently.
+You need to carefully observe your child and his/her requirements to decide on one of these.
+This is because each child is different.
+And while one is perfect for Kindergarten, the other would be outstanding for Montessori, simply because children learn differently and respond differently.
 However, this does not mean you get paranoid and start fretting over the issue of education!